-Readers Question: What are the main problems of the UK current economy situation?
+Readers Question: What are the main problems of the current UK economic situation?

-The main problem facing the UK economy at the present time is persistently high unemployment and stagnant economic growth.
+One of the main problem facing the UK economy at the present time is weak economic growth, with output below its previous trend rate of growth.

 Low economic growth adversely affects many different economic problems:

 - Fall in real wages.
-Stagnant economic growth has contributed to a fall in real wages and lower living standards.
+Relatively weak economic growth has contributed to a fall in real wages and lower living standards.

-- Increased burden of debt / GDP.
-With falling GDP, it becomes much more difficult for the government to reduce the burden of government debt to GDP.
+- Increased ratio of government debt / GDP.
+With weak economic growth in GDP, it becomes much more difficult for the government to reduce the burden of government debt to GDP.
 Despite austerity measures, the debt to GDP ratio is forecast to keep rising.

 More on UK debt